 All changes to student dismissal must be made in writing - signature required.
 NO changes may be made over the phone.
 Please plan ahead when dismissing students before the end of the day.
 Please refrain from calling during dismissal time.
-Parent/legal guardian wishing to dismiss their child from school must sign the dismissal register in the main office.
+Parents/legal guardians wishing to dismiss their child from school must sign the dismissal register in the main office.